tursodatabase/libsql/docs/HRANA_1_SPEC.md

 argument and as a named argument, the named argument should take precedence.

-It is an error if the request specifies an argument that is not expected by the SQL statement, or if the request does not specify and argument that is expected by the SQL statement.
+It is an error if the request specifies an argument that is not expected by the SQL statement, or if the request does not specify an argument that is expected by the SQL statement.
 Some servers may not support specifying both positional and named arguments.